VictoriaMetrics/VictoriaMetrics/README.md

      Overrides max size for storage/tsid cache.
 See https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#cache-tuning
      Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -storage.maxDailySeries int
      The maximum number of unique series can be added to the storage during the last 24 hours.
 Excess series are logged and dropped.
 This can be useful for limiting series churn rate.
+See https://docs.victoriametrics.com/#cardinality-limiter .
 See also -storage.maxHourlySeries
   -storage.maxHourlySeries int
      The maximum number of unique series can be added to the storage during the last hour.
 Excess series are logged and dropped.
 This can be useful for limiting series cardinality.
+See https://docs.victoriametrics.com/#cardinality-limiter .
 See also -storage.maxDailySeries
   -storage.minFreeDiskSpaceBytes size
      The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 10000000)